josiah199/josiah199.github.io/README.md

 ### James Watson

-Jay Watson is my teacher and mentor.
+James Watson is my teacher and mentor.
 He has been an invaluable resource for my coding questions and overall guidance for this project.